strata-mvc/strata/docs/models_taxonomies.md

 To generate a taxonomy definition, you should use the automated generator provided by WMVC.
 It will validate your object's name and ensure it will be correctly defined.

 Using the command line, run the `generate` command from your project's base directory.
-In this exemple, we will generate a taxonomy called for the `ProfileType`:
+In this example, we will generate a taxonomy called for the `ProfileType`:

 ~~~ sh
 $ bin/mvc generate taxonomy ProfileType